jessefokkinga/DistributionEstimator/README.md

 The downside of bootstrapping it computationally intesnive and may not be feasible for complex models with significant training time.
 Quantile regression is more tricky to implement, as it requires altering the loss function of the machine learning model, and hence it is not always a feasible option.

-The **distribution estimator** describes an alternative way to generate prediction interval for **any machine learnig model of choice**.
+The **distribution estimator** describes an alternative way to generate prediction interval for **any machine learning model of choice**.
 The described method is compatible with all regression problems and implementation is straightforward.
 The distribution estimator depends on the assumption that the outcome of some regression problem is normally distributed around the predictions of some learning model.
 Moreover, it also assumes that the standard deviation of this normal distribution is depend on the features that are used in the training process of this model.